Easy marinade with beer for steak + relevant tips.

 Mix the marinade

 - Prep.
-Find a container (or freezer bag) large enough to accommodate your steak(s).
+Find an airtight container (or freezer bag) large enough to accommodate your steak(s).
 Roughly chop or mince the garlic, thinly slice the shallot and pick the thyme leaves.

 - Combine and mix.
 Add the ingredients to your container and mix until well combined.
 Add the steak.

 - Marinate.
 Be sure the steak is entirely covered in marinade.
 Marinate refrigerated and covered for a period of 3 hours and up to 24 hours.
 Overnight is ideal.
 Occasionally flip over steak to allow the marinade to access all possible surfaces.